cam.testing#

 testParallel(pos)[source]#

-Test the parallel functionality of the camera operations.
+Test the parallel functionality of the CAM operations.

-This function adds a test mesh at a specified position and then performs camera operations in the Blender environment.
-It sets the ambient behavior of the camera operation to ‘AROUND’ and configures the material radius around the model.
-Finally, it calculates the camera path based on the current scene settings.
+This function adds a test mesh at a specified position and then performs CAM operations in the Blender environment.
+It sets the ambient behavior of the CAM operation to ‘AROUND’ and configures the material radius around the model.
+Finally, it calculates the CAM path based on the current scene settings.

 Parameters: